 Pandemic-related restrictions may be in place.
 Please check destinations' websites before making travel plans.

 Joslyn Art Museum Nebraska's premiere art museum wows with gorgeous Art Deco architecture and an exterior of 38 kinds of marble from around the world.
 Inside, the 11,000-piece permanent collection includes Greek pottery, Impressionist master works, 20th-century paintings and modern art.
 Scavenger hunt-style activities and tips fill backpacks for kid fun, and the outdoor sculpture gardens are a don't-miss.
 Best of all, general admission is free. joslyn.org

 The Old Market Set aside a few hours to check out this arts and entertainment destination, with cobblestone streets and dozens of shops, studios and restaurants.
-If you time your trip for the first Friday of the month, browse new shows at art galleries and catch a free ride on Ollie the Trolley; street musicians, sidewalk artists and horse-drawn carriage rides round out the First Friday scene. oldmarket.com
+If you time your trip for the first Friday of the month, browse new shows at art galleries and enjoy street musicians, sidewalk artists and horse-drawn carriage rides. oldmarket.com

 Bob Kerrey Pedestrian Bridge Named for a former Nebraska senator, this curved cable bridge connects Omaha and Council Bluffs, Iowa.
 Walkers, runners and bikers get stunning views of the downtown skyline and the Missouri River that flows 60 feet beneath (bring your camera for a photo op).
 If the 3,000 feet across aren't enough for you, the bridge also links to 150 miles of trails on dry land. visitomaha.com